Today, from a distance, I saw you

 Email Poem |

-Analysis and Comments on After Years
+Comments, Analysis, and Meaning on After Years

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem After Years here.